hamza-khalidd/Digit-Recognition/Project/Readme.md

   - Decision Tree : This gives us third highest accuracy after SVM and KNN.
 This method is used for Classification and Regression.
 This works in the way that predicts a target value by some simple rules which raised from data features.
   - Multinomial Naive Bayes : This is the 4th model I used and gives lowest accuracy among all other models used.

+## Best Accuracy ##
+The best accuracy was using SVM on any approach.
+  - If we any one approach and apply different ML Models on it, SVM gives us the highest accuracy.
+  - In our case, Digit Recognizer Data we used convolution with ML models so we came at this point that SVM is the one of the best Models and we achieved hightest accuracy on SVM using 3x3 Conovlution on the data with Incremental Filter (Normal and Incremental Gives Same Accuracy).
+  - Accuracy Score Is : 0.982024 (On Training Data)
+  - Kaggle Score Is : 0.98157 (Prediction on Testing Data)
+  - Cross Validation Mean Score : 0.972321 (On Training Data)
+  - All the above scores are achieved by using 3x3 Convolution.
+  #### SVM Classfier ####
+    - SVM is a widely used SUpervised Machine Learning technique used for both classification and regression problems.
+    - SVM kernel : Kernels is SVM are set of mathematical functions.
+There are many different Kernels in SVM.
+We used 'rbf' (Radial Basis Function) which works when we have no prior knowledge about the given data.
+By default its also 'rbf' if we dont set kernel parameter to any other kernel while Initialzing.
+    - C Parameter is a Regularization parameter.
+It is a hypermeter which is set before training the model and is used to control error.
+By default its 1.

 ## Problems ##
 ### In Training Data ###
    - In training data we have 784 columns which is a huge number of columns for training, so mainly we have to transform those 784 columns so they could be reduced and used for prediction.
 Then firstly Linear Regression gives less accuracy so I also used some other like SVM, Naive Bayes, KNN and Decision Tree but the best accuracy we obtained was from SVM.
 This was a bit challenging task.